 - Subject to proof of actual loss, we indemnify you against any direct liability or loss that you may suffer or incur arising from a breach by us of our obligations under this Agreement.

 - You indemnify us against any liability or loss that we may suffer or incur arising from a breach by you of this Agreement.
 This indemnity includes any liability or loss that we are liable for to a third party arising from a breach by you of your obligations under this Agreement.

 You agree to comply with all Privacy Laws which are binding on you and us and which can be found on Zenith Payments website (www.zenithpayments.com.au).

 You must exercise care and take reasonable precautions to prevent fraudulent, illegal, reversed or disputed payments from occurring.

 As you are the beneficiary of funds collected by us, the supplier of goods and services to the Customer and the party privy to relationships with the Customer, you bear all responsibility and liability for any reversed or disputed payments or other form of recovery of funds by us.
 You indemnify and hold us harmless from and against all claims, costs, liabilities and expenses suffered or incurred by us because of us being obliged, for any reason, to refund or reverse payments before or after the corresponding amount has been remitted to you.

-We will promptly notify you if a payment is required to be refunded by us, or if we receive notice of a disputed payment that might lead to such refund or disgorgement.
+We will promptly notify you if a payment is required to be refunded by us, or if we receive notice of a disputed payment that might lead to such refund.
 You must do everything necessary on your part to enable us to avoid having to refund payments, including, for example, immediately providing information or agreements to us about the goods and services supplied by you and the Customer Registration Form or Customer Authorisation in relation to a payment.

 8.4 RESOLUTION OF DISPUTES